 2. Who is going to value your skills?

 Not every organisation is going to value every skill set at board level.
-To know who is and who is not going to value your skills you must first know ‘What is your skillset is?’
-But also, ‘Why is it valuable at board level?’
-Being able to do this is going to shed light on which organisations are going to value what you offer.
+To understand who is and who will not value your skills, you must first know ‘What is your skill set?’.
+But also, ‘Why is it valuable at board level?’.
+Being able to do this will shed light on which organisations will value what you have to offer.

 You have to look at this from the board’s point of view.
-Would a small company need an individual with HR expertise – no matter how passionate they are?
-Probably not, unless they worked in the HR space.
-Or, will your CIO/IT experience be valuable to a company with little IT infrastructure?
-Think about who is really going to value your skills.
+Would a small company need an individual with HR expertise – no matter how passionate you are about them or your ability to contribute?
+Probably not unless… they worked in the HR industry or had a significant workforce.
+Equally, would your CIO/IT experience be valuable to a company with little IT infrastructure?
+Think about who is really going to value your skills and who won’t.
+Here, it is important not to let your passion get in the way of reality.
+Doing so will make your appointment process that much more painless.
+Indeed, it might even prevent you from quitting too early.

 3. How competitive are you?

-With this in mind, you need to consider how much experience, what your skills are, what your value is and how that stacks up against other potential candidates.
+You need to consider your experience, your skills, and your value and how that stacks up against other potential candidates and existing NEDs.

 4. Where do you live?

-Geography still counts.
-Even in the age of remote board meetings.
-Boards still, more often than not, take comfort in appointing individuals that are local to them.
-That means limiting your search initially to the state or region in which you live.
+Even in this post-Covid virtual era, geography still counts.
+Boards still, more often than not, take comfort in appointing local candidates.
+That means limiting your search initially to the state or region where you live.

-If you are considering an appointment somewhere geographically not local you need to consider what would you offer above and beyond that of a local candidate?
-There may be many good reasons and if there are then you need to be able, and prepared, to articulate them – compellingly.
-Equally, you will also need to be able to convince them that distance won’t be a stumbling block in your effective functioning as a board member.
+There will, of course, be exceptions to this rule.
+At times organisations deliberately look for NEDs in different geographies.
+Even so, if you are considering an appointment somewhere geographically, not locally, you need to consider what you offer above and beyond that of a local candidate.
+There may be many good reasons, and if there are, you need to tell them.
+Equally, you will need to be able to convince them that distance won’t be a stumbling block in your effective functioning as a board member.

 5. Who will value your connections?

-List out in full: the industries you have worked, the companies you have worked for, the sectors you have worked and the companies in that sector that you know of, have worked for and then their competitors along with any client and stakeholders companies they might work with.
+Here’s what you do.
+In the first instance, list out, in full, the industries you have worked in, the companies you have worked for, the sectors you have worked in, and the companies in that sector that you know of have worked for.
+Include similar industries and existing sectors (for example, other highly regulated industries).

 6. What are your timings?

-How quickly ‘must’ you get your next board appointment?
-I can gain you a Not for Profit appointment very quickly.
-But, if you want something more commercial you may have to wait a little longer.
-So ask yourself how quickly you need a board appointment and if you are willing to hold out for the perfect board role?
+How urgently must you obtain your first or next NED appointment?
+I can help you get a Not-for-Profit appointment very quickly.
+But you may have to wait a little longer if you want something more commercial.
+So, ask yourself how quickly you need a board appointment and if you are willing to hold out for the perfect board role.

 What are you passionate about?
 Personally, professionally and extra-professionally.
 This counts.
-Now put names of organisations against these passions.
-This is a great way to build out your target list.
+Now, put names of organisations against these passions.
+This is a great way to build out your list of target companies.

 8. How much preparation are you willing to do to be appointed?